giantswarm/rfc/automatic-cluster-upgrades/README.md

 - As a customer, and also as Giant Swarm, we want to capture the result of an upgrade.
 Based on the result we can alert on a certain condition, track the history for certain cluster(s) or automate response based on the end state.

+- As a customer, and also as Giant Swarm, we want to make the automatic upgrades compatible to GitOps, so the state of the infrastructure changes are tracked in Git.

 ## Reasoning

 Our customers need to plan every upgrade on their side and manage the upgrades for every workload cluster release.
 Each customer has their own requirements regarding when they need to schedule upgrades (freeze periods, maintenance windows, etc.).
 At the same time, cloud native projects and Giant Swarm are continuously providing new releases.
 The preparation and execution of upgrades is time and labor intensive, while the fact that they are executed manually does not add much value to stakeholders.